rust-lang/rfcs/text/0000-command-ergonomics.md

 ### Further APIs for `ProcessError`

-A `ProcessError` is a transparent `Default` struct so it can be constructed outside std, for example by async frameworks.
+A `ProcessError` is a transparent `Default` struct so it can be constructed outside std, for example by async frameworks, or other code which handles launching subprocesses.

 We propose the following additional methods: